TheHoosier - Postgame Reaction: Brian Evans and Todd Leary join ISB

 Don't miss out on any of our exclusive football, basketball and recruiting coverage.
 Get a 60-Day FREE trial to TheHoosier.com with promo code IU60

-Former Indiana players Brian Evans and Todd Leary join Jim Coyle and Indiana Sports Beat for their postgame reaction to the 74-67 loss to Northwestern.
+Former IU players Todd Leary and Brian Evans join Jim Coyle and Indiana Sports Beat to breakdown the 69-60 Indiana loss to Illinois.

 ----